-We cover practically all areas of quality control by using proven methods (backlight illumination, dark and bright field illumination) and advanced technologies (3D reconstruction, machine learning).
+We cover almost all areas of quality control by using proven methods (backlight illumination, dark and bright field illumination) and advanced technologies (3D reconstruction, machine learning).

 Our systems are able to:

-- Perform surface control of surfaces in various shapes (bores, curved and flat geometries, etc.),
+- control surfaces in various shapes (bores, curved and flat geometries, etc.),

 - check surfaces for material residues and deficits,